akonverma97/configure-mysqlworkbeanch/README.md

-## Configur to mysql workbench host server
+##  Configure to mysql workbench host server
-# First of all download to MysqlWorkbench
+First of all download to MysqlWorkbench
 ```
 sudo apt update
 ```